liquidjskeleton/liquidjskeleton/README.md

-comsci major at some college idk im not telling you. dork.
+majoring in comsci at some college idk im not telling you. dork.

 NVRO still the worst "feature" of c++ CALL MY CONSTRUCTORS!!!